An Appalachian Trail Tale

 The Ballad of the Beaten!

 Thoughts began to drift.
 I continued working on an invention I’d been dreaming up ever since the Susquehanna River: a portable rock pulverizer, one hikers could carry on their way through the northern half of Pennsylvania.
-Little by little the state’s AT would become a bona-fide walkway and not the rock bottom purgatory it is.
+Little by little the state’s trail would become a bona-fide walkway and not the rock bottom purgatory it is.
 I got so lost in thought (unfamiliar territory, indeed) that I drifted well behind the others and began playing sweep, though that in itself was nothing new.

-This was clearly turning out to be one of those days where doing miles was the sole goal(1), that way there would be fewer of them ahead of us.
+This was clearly turning out to be one of those days where doing miles was the sole goal(1), that way there would be fewer of them ahead.
 If they happened to be worth slowing down for, we’d cross that bridge then.
 For the nonce, we just wanted to bridge the gap between then and now.
 We slow down for the sublime.
 We speed up for the sublime.
 The future is then.

 And so that’s how it went.
 (The past is also then.)
 We couldn’t take many pictures, at least not with the little Fisher Price and Cracker Jack’s cameras we carry, for fear the rain would penetrate--then extirpate--them.
-Cheap though they may be, they are absolutely invaluable, especially with such a porous memory like mine, which I may have already alluded to, though I cannot recall.
+Cheap though they may be, they are invaluable, especially with such a porous memory like mine, which I may have already alluded to, though I cannot recall.
 I need all the mnemonic forget-me-nots I can pic...ture.
 And so, as far as photographs go, I’m afraid due to the conditions, this is the best I can do today...

 ...I’m the guy wearing a backpack on my back, in back.
 The bizarre belly bulge is the all-important fanny pack.
 I am not pregnant.